 Contrary to what many think, getting an event sponsor is not begging for free money.
 It centers on trading values to create a win-win situation for both parties (sponsors and event organizers).
 Your sponsors can reach their target audience, and in return, they support your event.
 Collaborating with the right sponsors will help them expand their reach.

-Getting sponsors might sound easy.
+Getting sponsors for an event might sound easy.
 But you will have to wade through rejection.
 With that said, the right approach is the key to bend the odds in your favor.
-This article will walk you through the step-by-step process of finding the right sponsors for your event and sending pitches that get their attention.
+This article will walk you through the step-by-step process to acquire the right sponsors for an event and sending pitches that get their attention.

 Before pitching a list of a potential sponsor, follow these basic steps: